Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 If you’re visiting in the spring or summer then horseback riding is a great activity.
 Ride through the Aspen Grove and get lost in nature.

-Hiking is another popular activity and there’s a plethora of hikes to choose from in Aspen.
-One of the most popular routes leads up to the Smuggler Mountain Observation Deck.
-This 3-mile hike is worth the effort as the views from the top are amazing.
+Hiking is another popular activity.
+My favorite route was the one that leads up to the Smuggler Mountain Observation Deck.
+This 3-mile hike was totally worth the effort as the views from the top were amazing.

 No trip to Aspen is complete without visiting the breathtaking Maroon Bells.
 These 14,000-ft high peaks are touted as the most photographed spot in the whole of Colorado and you can certainly see why!